Petition Process Overview

 - Families explain why their child's needs are not met at the neighborhood or current PPS school and how transferring to a different school would improve the situation.

 - Common transfer reasons include childcare, physical risk to a child at a school, and sibling considerations.
 PPS staff will consider any reason for transfer.
+See this list of transfer reasons and follow-up steps.

 - You will need to provide evidence that you have worked with the administrator at your current/neighborhood school to address your enrollment concerns before your transfer request will be considered.